'I got a perfect person' - 91-year-old settles in with student housemate | ITV News

 "I felt like I couldn't afford a Band 5 NHS position and living in Oxford, but living with Sara, having my cost of living so much lower has really made that a possibility."

-Age UK say they are always looking for older people who would like someone to share their home - and want nothing more than to facilitate new relationships like Sara and Mary's.
+Age UK Oxfordshire's Homeshare service says it is always very happy to hear from older people who would like someone to share their home - and want nothing more than to facilitate new relationships like Sara and Mary's.